Yokeshthirumoorthi/rusher/README.md

 ```
 or follow [this official installation instruction]( https://www.rust-lang.org/en-US/install.html).

-To install SQLite, follwing the instruction in this page http://www.sqlitetutorial.net/download-install-sqlite/

 You’ll need to have Node >= 6, to run the web client, on your local development machine.
 Latest version of nodejs could be downloaded from https://nodejs.org/en/

 If sqlite is not install already use the below command